gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 \end{array}
 $$
 {{< /math >}}
-As shown in the table above, a two-step-ahead prediction at time $t$ considers all measurements up to time $t$ to make an estimate of the signal at time $t+2$.
+As shown in the table above, a two-step-ahead prediction considers all measurements up to time $t$ to make an estimate of the signal at time $t+2$.

 ### Smoothing